 How to Serve Crepes

 The toppings are the best part of crepes (I think) and the options are literally endless!
 We like a dollop of lemon curd and fresh blueberries on top, or homemade Nutella and sliced fresh strawberries.
 Or, keep it simple and spread with a little almond or coconut butter to serve.
+You can also turn them into a delicious and elegant crepe cake.

 Now that I have the crepe part down, I’ll experiment with a whipped cottage cheese filling soon and let you know how it goes!